Configure Network Performance Monitor for ExpressRoute

 Make sure that you have installed the agents (both the on-premises server agent and the Azure server agent) and have run the PowerShell script before proceeding with this step.

-After you complete the previous sections and verify that you have been whitelisted, you can set up monitoring.
+After you complete the previous sections, you can set up monitoring.

 Navigate to the Network Performance Monitor overview tile by going to the All Resources page, and clicking on the whitelisted NPM Workspace.